From Abracadabra to Zombies | View All

 A form of involuntary and unconscious cuing.
 The term refers to a speech therapist (Linda Wouters) who responded to questions asked of Belgian Rom Houben by guiding Houben's finger to letters on a special touch-screen keyboard.
 At the time of the first public announcement of the clever Linda phenomenon in November 2009, Houben was 46-years-old and had been paralyzed for 23 years due to a brain injury suffered in a car crash.
 Houben had been diagnosed as being in a persistent vegetative state (PVT) until three years earlier, when Dr. Stephen Laureys, a Belgian neurologist, declared that new tests showed Houben was conscious and had locked-in syndrome.
 Usually, if a patient with locked-in syndrome can communicate, it is by blinking an eye (or, in Houben's case, moving a toe).
-[A press release from SKEPP, a Belgian skeptics organization, asserts that "all attempts to establish any form of communication with the patient by detecting and coding minute movements of the eyes or any other body part had failed."]
 The new diagnosis was the result of Rom's mother's belief that her son was conscious and her persistence in taking him to several clinics over the years for new testing.

 Both Dr. Laureys and Linda maintain that she is responding to subtle pressure from Houben's fingers and that she "feels him objecting when she moves his hand toward an incorrect letter."* Video reports show, however, that Linda looks at the keyboard while Rom's eyes are closed, responds very quickly to questions, and moves from letter to letter at a speedy pace.
 Even a very clever person who had memorized the location of each letter on the board would have a hard time finding any given letter with his eyes closed since there would be no point of reference.
 Linda is engaging in a practice known as facilitated communication, which has been shown to be a cruel hoax.
 It should be emphasized that while facilitated communication has been shown to be without scientific merit, practitioners like Linda respond to unconscious cues and should not be accused of conscious fraud without compelling evidence.
 Self-deception, wishful thinking, communal reinforcement, and confirmation bias, rather than intentional deceit are most likely at work.
 One cannot help but be moved by the love, devotion, and persistence of Rom's mother.